swanandlab/DBscorer/README.md

 4. Crop a rectangular area so that all animal parts are contained within it while avoiding the surrounding area.
 View the demo video.
 5. The size of the video imposes restrictions on DBscorer.
 In such cases, downsample or convert the video.
 (Issue is fixed in DBscorer V2).
 6. Video should have a constant frame rate.
 If not, then convert with ffmpeg or any other program you prefer.
+7. Do not use a video with very low or very high immobility for threshold generation, it might fail to compute threshold in such cases.
+Immobility between 30-70% works best.
+Check your file name after you generate the manual analysis; it should be in pairs, FST.mat and FST manual.mat.
+8. Your video name or entered info should not contain full stop (.).

 To prevent issues with detection, it is always a good idea to enhance video quality while recording.
 To test and get a sense of the recording conditions, kindly view the sample videos.